Why The Summer I Turned Pretty's Rain Spencer Meditates Every Single Day

 What's the last song you listened to?
 Probably something by Nina Simone.

-What’s the last photo in your favorites folder on your phone?
+What’s the last photo in your favourites folder on your phone?
 A picture of the Malibu Pier.

 If you could go back and do one thing differently in your career path, what would it be?
 I'm someone who always thinks that everything is exactly as it should be.
 But I think I would have given myself more time to prepare better wrap gifts for the crew.